 Set up a discretionary trust that specifically excludes certain classes of beneficiaries.

-Use Cleardocs to create a tailored set of discretionary trust documents with the option to create either:
+Use Cleardocs to create a tailored set of discretionary trust documents to create a direct lineal relatives (or lineal descendants) trust with the option to also exclude foreign beneficiaries.

 Explore our comprehensive range of trust solutions